 Dr. Hughson married Elizabeth ‘Libbie’ Gee in Dresden on the 5th of May, 1869.
 She was born in Dresden on the 31st of October, 1847.

 According to the 1870 U.S. Census, Dr. and Mrs. Hughson were living in Delevan (Walworth Cty), Wisconsin and they had a 4 month old daughter named Susan who had been born in February of 1870, in Canada.
 Dr. and Mrs. Hughson buried a child, most likely Susan at the Spring Grove Cemetery in Delevan.
 The child died on the 31st of August, 1871.

 Dr. Hughson attended the Hahnemann College of Medicine in Chicago and he studied homeopathic medicine.
 By 1874, Dr. Hughson and his family were living in Sacramento, California.
-His office is listed on the southwest corner of 4th and J.
+His office was listed on the southwest corner of 4th and J.

-In the 1880 City Directory, Dr. Hughson is listed as the President of the Board of Health.
+In the 1880 City Directory, Dr. Hughson was listed as the President of the Board of Health.
 He was also the First Vice President of the California Homeopathic Medical Society in 1883.
 In the 3rd volumn of the California and Californians book, published in 1932 it makes reference that Dr. Hughson donated his time and expertise to the Sacramento Protestant Orphanage.
 Further it states that Dr. Hughson had one of the largest practices in the City of Sacramento and he was instrumental in the treatment of typhoid fever.